Becavalier/QuickForth/README.md

 # QuickForth
-A forth dialect prototype with its VM.
+A simple forth dialect prototype with its VM.

 ***Can only be used under Linux X86-64***.